.

 The successes in using probabilistic computing in Çamsari’s lab to train generative AI models are attracting a lot of attention.
 With the eyes of the world on them, Niazi and her Çamsari-lab colleagues forge ahead.

-Kerem Camsari (left) Shaila Niazi
+Kerem Çamsari (left) and Shaila Niazi